X39/lambda/src/io/ReadMe.md

 ##### Client Receives

-The client must immediately start shutdown procedure.
+The client must immediately start shutdown procedure or ask for additional time by sending this [quit message](#1--quit-message) to the server with the corresponding time.
 If it has not quit in a finite amount of time, the server will force-kill the process.

 ##### Server Receives